 According to the dictionary, Scope creep is “uncontrolled growth in the scope or requirements of a project”.
 But for your business, it can mean making a loss rather than a profit on your job.
-When your projects outgrow the scope of the quote the client approved, you are essentially giving away your time, materials and expertise for free.
+When your projects outgrow the scope of the quote the client approved, you essentially give away your time, materials and expertise for free.

-So how do you get your projects to stay within the lines?
+So, how do you get your projects to stay within the lines?
 While there is no 100% guarantee that you’ll make scope creep a thing of the past, these 4 tips can help you.
-By implementing these tips, you can prevent scope creep in some cases, and negate the damage when it does occur.
+By implementing these tips, you can prevent scope creep in some cases and negate the damage when it does occur.

 What information do you use when you pull together a quote?
 If you rely on guesstimating or having a rough idea then the chances you’ll underquote are much higher.
 It may be because you’ve forgotten to quote something, or because you’ve underestimated the time or costs involved.